 This post contain affiliate links.
 While clicking and purchasing through these links won’t cost you any extra money, we do earn a commission which is used to keep the site running.
 Please visit our disclosure policy for more details.
 Thanks for your support!

 Did you know that is now a requirement to have an SSL Certificate associated your site?
 That’s right.
 What was once only a requirement for sites who were doing money transactions online is now for everyone.
 This is in addition to a few critical pages that all sites needs (more on that in a future post).
 I have attended several webinars and watch tons of YouTube videos but have only come across one person who has ever mention this topic.

-I’m not sure why but since I have created my own shop right here on this site, I started doing my own research to make sure I was meeting all of the new requirements.
-So in this post, I’m answering a very important question that any beginner business owner should be asking themselves.
+I’m not sure why but since I plan on creating my own shop right here on this site, I started doing my own research to make sure I was meeting all of the new requirements.
+So in this post, I’m answering a very important question that all business owners should be asking themselves.

 What is a SSL Certificate?

 An SSL Certificate a small data file that you purchase.
-This file is linked to your domain and is install it on your hosting account.
-It changes your URL from http to https.
+The file is linked to your domain name.
+You have to install it on your hosting account.
+It changes your URL from “http” to “https”.
 This gives a signal to anyone who comes to your site the comfort of knowing that it’s secure and his or her information will be encrypted.
-It is highly recommended that you get one if you are collecting any type of personal information.

 Why should you have one?

 Some tools you may use to collect payments on your site may be required you have an SSL Certificate.
 Another reason to have one is that Google has stated that they will give better rankings to secure websites.
 Since its harder to rank on the first page of a Google search these days, any advantage is better than nothing.